 13. Clear Cache of your iPhone

-The cache is the hidden programs which continue using iPhone battery.
-As processing keeps on with the cache.
-Clear Cache periodically to have great battery life.
+The Cache is the hidden program that continues using the iPhone battery as processing continues with the Cache.
+Clear Cache periodically to have excellent battery life.

-The cache may sometimes be useful as it loads the page faster, improves user experience, quick access to webpages, provide suggestions based on the previous search on iPhone but at the same time, the memory consumption goes much higher and may reach to several GBs if not taken care.
+The Cache may sometimes be helpful as it loads the page faster, improves user experience, quick access to webpages, provides suggestions based on the previous search on iPhone.
+Still, at the same time, the memory consumption goes much higher and may reach several GBs if not taken care of.

-Definitely, we suggest to remove it to improve the iPhone in terms of performance and battery level.
+We suggest removing it to improve the iPhone’s performance and battery level.

 14. Turn off Location Services to extend battery life

-Location Services helps you to track wherever you travel but at the same time during travelling, you need your iPhone battery full.
+Location Services helps you to track wherever you travel, but at the same time, during travelling, you need your iPhone battery complete.

-So turn off Location Service and use only when you need.
+So turn off Location Service and use it only when you need it.
 Go to Settings> Privacy> Location Services.

-Nowadays, many of the apps use your location to provide better usability experience but on the backside, the processor continues its working and consume lots of battery for its operations.
+Nowadays, many apps use your location to provide a better usability experience.
+Still, the processor continues working on the backside and consumes lots of batteries for its operations.

-No matters what type of app is available, whether it is gaming apps, food delivery apps, taxi apps, or any other, every major app uses Location services in the background.
+No matter what type of app is available, whether gaming apps, food delivery apps, taxi apps, or any other, every central app uses Location services in the background.

 15. Turn off Dynamic background

-Motion pictures or wallpapers slow down the processing of your iPhone and also battery usage is more.
-Turn it off and apply any static wallpaper which does not consume extra battery.
+Motion pictures or wallpapers slow down your iPhone’s processing, and battery usage is more.
+Please turn it off and apply any static wallpaper which does not consume extra battery.

 Go to Settings> Wallpaper> Choose a New Wallpaper.
 Then go to stills.

-You can either use the wallpapers for the background from the inbuilt designs or use it from your own gallery.
+You can either use the wallpapers for the background from the inbuilt designs or use them from your gallery.

 16. Prefer WiFi over Mobile Data and LTE

-When you are working on the internet on your iPhone, use WiFi access instead of using cellular data or LTE.
-Even if WiFi is not available to you use 3G speed instead of 4G or LTE.
+When working on the internet on your iPhone, use WiFi access instead of using cellular data or LTE.
+Even if WiFi is not available to you, use 3G speed instead of 4G or LTE.

 This increase iPhone battery life to a great extent.
 It is also advised to turn off your Cellular Data when not in use.
 This saves your iPhone battery a lot.
 Go to settings> Mobile Data> Mobile Data Options> Voice & Data.